Aeroflex Gaisler AB

 Usage

 TSIM can be run in stand-alone mode, or connected through a network socket to the GNU gdb debugger.
 In stand-alone mode, a variety of debugging commands are available to allow manipulation of memory contents and registers, breakpoint/watchpoint insertion and performance measurement.
-Connected to gdb, TSIM acts as a remote target and supports all gdb debug requests.
+Connected to (supported versions of) gdb, TSIM acts as a remote target and supports gdb debug requests.
 The communication between gdb and TSIM is performed using the gdb extended-remote protocol.
-Any third-party debugger supporting this protocol can be used.
+Third-party debuggers supporting this protocol can be used.

 The screen-shot shows TSIM connected to DDD/gdb (click on image for a larger view).